Azure/autorest.typescript/packages/typespec-test/test/schemaRegistry/generated/typespec-ts/README.md

-# SchemaRegistry REST client library for JavaScript
+# SchemaRegistry client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for SchemaRegistry REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for SchemaRegistry client.

 SchemaRegistryClient is a client for registering and retrieving schemas from the Azure Schema Registry service.